-Biden’s strong condemnations of racism have yet to be matched with action so forceful
+Biden hasn’t matched condemnations of racism with similarly forceful action

 “I am convinced that we’ll be able to stop this because it is the most pernicious thing,” he said at a news conference last month.
 Biden added: “This makes Jim Crow look like Jim Eagle.”

 Close friends and allies of the president said his blunt commentary reflects his long-held inclinations to speak his mind, even if it sparks controversy at times.
 It also highlights how his words are often charged by emotion, they said.
 Biden watched the verdict in the Chauvin trial on television in his private dining room with Vice President Harris and a group of aides.
 One person with knowledge of the situation described the moment as emotional and said that there were hugs and tears among some of the people who joined Biden.
 The person spoke on the condition of anonymity to describe a private gathering.

 When it comes to overhauling police practices, the pressure on Biden to do more is growing in the wake of the jury finding Chauvin guilty of murdering Floyd.
 In his call with Floyd’s family, Biden voiced hope that the verdict would provide momentum to pass the police reform bill named for Floyd.